evanx/rquery/README.md

 It is basically a Node SSL authentication and authorisation microservice for Redis access.

-It is deployed as https://webserva.com.
-For info about this service and its deployment, see: https://github.com/webserva/webserva
+For more info, see: https://github.com/webserva/webserva/blob/master/README.md.

 Notable features (June 2016):
 - Create adhoc ephemeral keyspaces